6 Home Business Ideas for Pet Lovers

 Many animals don't enjoy being groomed, so you need to be comfortable handling animals that might squirm and even nip at you as you try to groom them.

 Dog trainers work to teach dogs appropriate behavior and owners how to keep their dogs behaving correctly.
 Dog trainers should have experience working with dogs and knowledge of dog behavior and how to modify it.

+People like to buy toys and accessories to entertain their pets and make them comfortable.
+With the growth of online shopping, starting a home-based pet supply business is easier than ever.
 You can sell your own creations (just make sure they’re pet tested), work with a wholesale supplier or promote products as an affiliate.

-5) Pet Treats and Food
+Pet Treats and Food

+Pets are a member of the family, and just like any other member, people like to have pictures for special occasions, holiday cards, and more.
 It helps to have experience with or knowledge of photography, as well as an ability to relate to different kinds of animals before starting a pet photography business.
-While you might have customers come to your home studio, many pet photographers travel to their customers' homes or other locations (i.e. parks), to take pictures.
+While you might have customers come to your home studio, many pet photographers travel to their customers' homes or other locations, such as parks, to take pictures.